R Programming Homework Help | Do My R Programming Homework

 The mode of a variable is the value that occurs most frequently in a dataset.
 To find the mode of a variable in R Programming, you can use the 'Mode' function from the 'DescTools' package.

-The optimal number of clusters is the number of clusters that best represents the underlying structure of the data.
-To find the optimal number of clusters in R Programming, you can use the elbow method or the silhouette method.
+The ideal count of clusters is the number that most accurately portrays the inherent structure of the data.
+In R Programming, you can ascertain the optimal cluster count using methods like the elbow method or the silhouette method.

 The elbow method involves plotting the within-cluster sum of squares (WCSS) against the number of clusters and selecting the number of clusters at the "elbow" of the curve.